blitz-js/blitz/USER_GUIDE.md

 ## FAQ

 - **Does Blitz support vanilla Javascript?** Yes, but `blitz new` generates all Typescript files right now.
-You can add new files with JS and/or convert the generated files to JS.
-There's an [open issue for generating vanilla JS files](https://github.com/blitz-js/blitz/issues/160) that needs help.
+We are actively working on this.
+It mostly works, but we have a few major bugs to fix before it's ready for prime time.
 - **Will you support other ESLint configs for the `blitz new` app?** Yes, there's [an issue for this](https://github.com/blitz-js/blitz/issues/161)

 <br>